-As a health service and housing support provider, we are dedicated to addressing the increased demands reflected by ever-growing numbers on our wait lists.
-In March of 2018, the SHIP Board of Directors, CEO and Executive team identified the three key objectives that will move this organization forward to 2021.
-With support from all levels, our organization remains united in its client-centric approach.
-Priorities for the next three years were clearly identified and we are now working toward meeting and exceeding these goals.
+As a health service and housing support provider, we are dedicated to addressing the increasing demands reflected by ever-growing numbers on our waitlists.
+In March of 2018, the SHIP Board of Directors, CEO, and Executive team identified three key objectives that will move the organization forward to 2021.
+With support from all levels, our organization remains united in its client-centered approach.
+Priorities for the next three years have been clearly identified and we are now working towards meeting and exceeding these goals.

 - Keith Ward - Director

 - Tandra Acharjee - Treasurer

 Chair of the Board